illuminationgate/Computer-CBT/replit.md

 - Session-based exam tracking with status management (pending, in_progress, completed, auto_submitted)
 - Separation of student creation and exam session initialization
 - **Deterministic question shuffling per session** - Each student gets questions in randomized order, but same session always returns same shuffle; questions are renumbered sequentially (1, 2, 3...) after shuffle for consistent display *[Added: Oct 29, 2025]*
-- **English Language, Literature in English, Financial Accounting, Mathematics, and Geography questions are NOT shuffled** - Special handling to preserve question order for these subjects as questions are grouped by type, based on passages, contain complex mathematical expressions, or reference map/climate data that should maintain their original sequence *[Updated: Nov 7, 2025]*
+- **English Language, Literature in English, Financial Accounting, Mathematics, Geography, and Office Practice questions are NOT shuffled** - Special handling to preserve question order for these subjects as questions are grouped by type, based on passages, contain complex mathematical expressions, reference map/climate data, or include diagram-based questions that should maintain their original sequence *[Updated: Nov 7, 2025]*
-- **Instruction field for passage-based and image-based questions** - Questions can include optional instruction text to display passages, poems, extracts, or images above the question (used in English Language, Literature in English, Financial Accounting, Mathematics, and Geography) *[Updated: Nov 7, 2025]*
+- **Instruction field for passage-based and image-based questions** - Questions can include optional instruction text to display passages, poems, extracts, or images above the question (used in English Language, Literature in English, Financial Accounting, Mathematics, Geography, and Office Practice) *[Updated: Nov 7, 2025]*
 - **InstructionRenderer component** - Renders markdown-formatted instructions with embedded images using static imports; supports both text and images displayed together in exam interface *[Added: Nov 7, 2025]*

 ### Data Storage